elidvenega/comicbookreading_list/README.md

 # Reading List

-A reading list project to organize all the book one would want to read.
+A reading list project to organize all the books one would want to read.

 ## Tech Stack